-The dangers of the West Nile Virus in areas of the U.S. and other countries is known to most of us.
-Not as well kown is that it is believed the West Nile Virus can induce Guillain-Barre Syndrome
+The news about the danger of the West Nile Virus in some areas of the U.S. and other countries is known to most of us.

 Given this news on WNV, it is important that neuropathy patients and those patients with neurological illness, in areas prone to mosquito infestation, take extra precautions to prevent such bites, as this is the means of its transmission to humans.

-In addition to West Nile Virus being a possible cause of a neuropathy known as Guillain-Barre Syndrome (GBS), according to the Center for Disease Control (CDC) many other neurological symptoms are possible when a human is infected.
+It is thought that West Nile Virus can possibly cause a neuropathy known as Guillian Barré Syndrome (GBS), but according to the Center for Disease Control (CDC) many neurological symptoms are noted when a human is infected.

 A Neurologist would be most helpful in ruling on such a diagnosis and help you with the symptoms if you are diagnosed with infection of WNV.
-You can review a list of Neuropathy Symptoms on the Neuropathy Support Network website.
+You can review a list of Neuropathy Symptoms on the Neuropathy Support Network website by for a list of symptoms by clicking here.

-While the Center for Disease Control (CDC) notes that fatigue and weakness can be an issue, the most important issue for neuropathy patients is to rule out several things in any examination especially those regarding neurological issues and this would include Guillain-Barre Syndrome, encephalitis, and meningitis.
+While the Center for Disease Control (CDC) notes that fatigue and weakness can be an issue, the most important issue for neuropathy patients is to rule out several things in any examination especially those regarding neurological issues and this would include encephalitis or meningitis.
 If these are ruled out then treatment appears to be symptomatic and supportive.

 Patients over the age of 60 and those with preexisting illnesses are at greater risk for serious illness and recovery may take weeks or months.
 Some neurological effects the CDC notes may be permanent.